Tools for Entrepreneurs

 Google Slides

-I used Google Slides to create the course materials themselves, and I was VERY happy with the results!
+We use Google Slides to create the course materials themselves, and we are VERY happy with the results!
 Google Slides is super easy to use, and it updates automatically and syncs with your Google accounts across multiple devices.
 It’s free, but you can also purchase special themes to match your brand’s aesthetic if you wish.

 Telestream ScreenFlow

-I used ScreenFlow for recording the slides and screen recordings, doing voiceovers, editing video, adding video and audio transitions, and exporting videos for final release.
-It made the process much easier than I anticipated—though I’ll admit that my fantastic husband helped me a lot during this part.
+We use ScreenFlow for recording the slides and screen recordings, doing voiceovers, editing video, adding video and audio transitions, and exporting videos for final release.
+It made the process much easier than we anticipated.

 iPhone

-For filming the direct-to-camera parts of the course, I used my iPhone (no special microphone!).
-I did finally upgrade to an iPhone XR to get better quality during filming, though, so you’ll want a modern phone if you opt to go the route of recording everything on your phone.
-Once I transferred the video from my phone to my computer, I imported it into ScreenFlow.
+For filming the direct-to-camera parts of the course, we use an iPhone.
+For the best quality, you’ll want a modern phone if you opt to go the route of recording everything on your phone.
+Once we transfer the video from the phone to the computer, we import it into ScreenFlow.

 Teachable

-Teachable is the platform that I use to host my flagship course, Non-Clinical 101, and I LOVE it.
+Teachable is the platform that we use to host our flagship course, Non-Clinical 101, and we LOVE it.
 It’s affordable and super easy to use.
 It contains pretty much everything you need—and it eliminates the hassle of cobbling together third-party solutions to create the course you want.
 It also integrates very nicely with ConvertKit!